Cancer affects everyone in some way. In Alberta:

-In 2008, Alberta’s Tomorrow Project joined with other provinces to form The Canadian Partnership for Tomorrow Project.
-The study hopes to sign up thousands of Canadians to learn how to prevent cancer and other long-term health problems.
+In 2008, Alberta’s Tomorrow Project joined other provinces to form The Canadian Partnership for Tomorrow Project.
+We hope to have thousands of Canadians join the study to learn about how to prevent cancer and other long-term health problems.

 Being part of the Tomorrow Project is a chance to make a difference in the future.
-The results of the project will be used to help find new ways to prevent cancer and other long-term health problems that will benefit your children and grandchildren.
+The results from the study will be used to help find new ways to prevent cancer and other long-term health problems that will benefit future generations.

 The Tomorrow Project is funded by the Alberta Cancer Prevention Legacy Fund, administered by Alberta Innovates-Health Solutions, the Alberta Cancer Foundation and the Canadian Partnership Against Cancer, and receives in kind support from Alberta Health Services.

-For more information or to join, visit the Tomorrow Project website.
+For more information or to join the study:

 Author: The Tomorrow Project